jwdink/eyetrackingR/cran-comments.md

 * local OS X install, 3.2.3
 * win-builder (devel and release)

-## Resubmission:
+## Comment:
-This submission aims to address concerns Prof. Ripley raised with certain unit tests not being portable across platforms.
+This submission aims to address concerns Prof. Ripley raised with certain unit-tests not being portable across platforms.

-## Comment

-I know we've been updating this package a lot since release.
-This should hopefully be a relatively stable version that won't need updates for a while.

 ## R CMD check results
 There were no ERRORs or WARNINGs.